 The Spectra S2 is also a hospital grade pump at a much lower cost than others.
 A hospital-grade means it is a closed system.
 In a closed system, the milk never goes into the machine, meaning it is actually considered safe for multiple moms to use the same machine as long as they use different or sterilized accessories.

 I’ve also used the Medela Pump in Style Advanced (PISA), and the hospital-grade Medela Symphony.
 The PISA was fine.
 No complaints.
 The Symphony was excellent, but it is rather pricey and to be honest, I found the Spectra to get just as much milk out as the Symphony and at a much smaller price tag if you have to pay out of pocket.
+(Medela also has this new closed system pump that is worth checking out too!)

 All of the pumps discussed so far are electric pumps, meaning they plug into an outlet or a battery pack and electricity does the job for you.
 But a manual pump is also an option.